 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of the sweet potatoes and an in-depth look at their possible health benefits, how to incorporate more sweet potatoes into your diet and any potential health risks of consuming them.

 Possible health benefits of sweet potatoes

 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.